 There are a number of treatments for painful calluses.
 People who have calluses are cautioned against performing “bathroom surgery,” as this can lead to cuts and infection.
 A foot and ankle surgeon can evaluate the cause of the calluses and recommend the treatment most appropriate for your condition.
 However, if the underlying cause of the callus is not treated or removed, the callus may return.

-Corns and calluses can be painful and make it difficult to find a comfortable shoe.
+However, corns and calluses can be painful and make it difficult to find a comfortable shoe.
 These growths, often mistakenly called warts by many health care professionals, or bunions by patients, can also be dangerous.
 Learn more about warts.

 The condition is cyclical.
 When the corn or callus forms, it provides more pressure on the underlying skin, causing further production.
 Eventually, if untreated, the pressure can damage the underlying skin causing sore and infections.

 These sores and infections can lead to bone infection, systemic infection and loss of limb and life.
 Diabetes is a dangerous disease because the high amounts of sugars in the tissues and lead the bacteria to thrive and infections to spread.
 Other conditions that may be harmful include poor circulation, which makes it more difficult to heal wounds, and poor nerve sensation or neuropathy, which makes it so that you can’t feel it when the callus or corn is digging into the flesh and becoming a sore.
 Both of these are common in diabetes.
 Most insurances allow corns and calluses to be trimmed once a month for patients who are at risk with poor circulation or nerve sensation, or in pain.
+It is also important to identify the underlying cause that causes the skin to need to protect itself and produce the corns or calluses, such as bunions or hammertoes, and address these.

 One of the most commonly asked questions is why do these need to be trimmed so frequently?
 First of all, there may be pain with recurrence, and trimming them reduces the pain.
 Secondly, by trimming the calluses, it breaks the cycle so that they do not form as fast, and may eventually stop forming altogether.